How to prepare for a job interview: the ultimate guide

 If you're not sure what to wear, ask for guidance on company dress codes.

-6. Work out your route
+7. Work out your route to the job interview

 Don’t leave this to the day of the interview.
 The last thing you want is all your hard preparation going to waste because you missed the bus and arrived late.